benji6/imlazy/README.md

 - Want to operate on infinite or cicrular data strutures?
 No problem!

-- Want to compose multiple transformations without having to worry about the performance costs of traversing data structures multiple times?
+- Want to compose multiple transformations without having to worry about traversing data structures multiple times?
 No problem!

 - Scared of your data structures being mutated and having to deal with painful bugs caused by this?
 No problem!